 Inclusive and collaborative networks play a crucial role in fostering trust and facilitating information and knowledge sharing across local, national and global levels.
 Yet, the humanitarian system is characterised by power imbalances and arbitrary practices.
 Engaging diverse actors - particularly local actors - remains challenging due to the high costs, lengthy processes and resource-intensiveness.
 As a result, sufficient and adequate resources are required to manage expectations and equip all actors with the resources necessary to strengthen their capacities, build relationships and create confidence.
-While inclusive innovation design and scaling have proven to be more impactful and sustainable, they are also more demanding, time-consuming and complex.
+While inclusive innovation design and scaling have proven to be more impactful and sustainable, they are also more demanding, timeconsuming and complex.

 Finally, visionary leadership nurtures a culture of creativity, power sharing and risk-taking.
-To avoid competing over scarce resources and capacities, humanitarian innovators have started exploring open-source and for-profit models to attract experienced personnel and fund their solutions in the long run.
+To avoid competing over scarce resources and capacities, humanitarian innovators have started exploring open-source and for-profit models to attract experienced personnel and Visionary leadership, a culture of creativity, and risk-taking contribute to the success of innovations fund their solutions in the long run.
 However, many humanitarian donors remain hesitant to fully embrace this shift.